 You can make this with regular flour or whole wheat flour or some combination thereof (you use what you’ve got!).
 You can make pizzas or empanadas with the dough (I’ve done both), you can freeze the dough and let it thaw and use it, and you can make the pizza and freeze it and then thaw it and bake it.
 In other words, it’s a super-easy, super-flexible recipe.
 So let’s make us some dough!

 Basically, you just mix up all the ingredients and let the dough sit for 5 minutes.
 Or not.
 If you like a thinner crust, don’t let it sit, and if you like thick crust pizza, let it sit until puffy.
-I just let it sit while I turn on the oven and prepare the toppings, so really I let it sit for 5 minutes.
+I just let it sit while I turn on the oven and prepare the toppings, so usually I just let it sit for 5 minutes.

-Easiest Pizza Dough Ever
+Easiest Pizza Dough in the History of Ever

 - 2 1/4 tsp (1 pkg) quick active dry yeast

-- 1 c warm water
+- 1 c. warm water